ERPNEXT-PAKISTAN/ERPNext-Ubuntu-Installation/Frappe Framework v15 Only (No ERPNext) – Ubuntu 24.04.md

 # Frapppe-Framework

-# ✅ Complete Installation Guide – Frappe Framework v15 Only (No ERPNext) – Ubuntu 24.04
+# ✅ Complete Installation – Frappe Framework v15 Only (No ERPNext) – Ubuntu 24.04

 ---